-Employer: 2% of covered monthly payroll.
+Employer: 2% of covered monthly payroll (medical benefits).
+For cash maternity benefits, see Family Allowances.

 The maximum monthly earnings used to calculate contributions are 70,000 ouguiyas.

 Employers with 20 or more employees pay contributions monthly; employers with one to 19 employees pay quarterly.